EnWave Corporation (NWVCF) CEO Brent Charleton on Q4 2020 Results - Earnings Call Transcript

 Bart Goemaere

 Okay.
-And then they have a small question about the termination of the Tilray license.
+And then I have a small question about the termination of the Tilray license.
 Does that also mean that the sub-license license has been terminated?

 Brent Charleton